abdfaizaan/AIW-Azure-Virtual-Desktop/Getting-Started.md

 Participants should have:

 * Basic understanding of Azure Virtual Desktop (AVD) components, such as Host Pools, Session Hosts, and Application Groups
-* Familiarity with Azure Active Directory (AAD) and Azure AD Domain Services (AAD DS) for authentication and identity management
+* Familiarity with Azure Active Directory (AAD) for authentication and identity management
-* Knowledge of Windows Virtual Machines and how they are deployed and managed in Azure
 * Understanding of FSLogix Profile Containers and their use in non-persistent session environments
-* Basic knowledge of Azure Networking, including virtual networks and subnets
 * Experience with Azure Storage, particularly Azure Files and configuring SMB access
 * Familiarity with monitoring tools like Log Analytics Workspace and Azure Monitor for performance and diagnostics
 * Awareness of load balancing methods and auto-scaling concepts in virtual desktop environments